 In general, you should consider the “3-2-1” rule of backups: Keep at least 3 copies of your data; 2 of which are local but on different devices, and at least 1 copy offsite.
 (If you are restricted from truly “offsite” storage by data policies or network restrictions, then try to spread the physical media out as far as possible – ideally in different buildings).
 This policy makes it extremely unlikely that you’ll lose all copies of your data in one go.

 A standard “manual” backup process might involve taking daily snapshots of your DDS and placing these, as compressed (.zip or .tar.gz files) on a secure storage – e.g. an external drive.
-To save space, you might only keep daily backps for 2 weeks.
-You might then keep weekly backups for up to 2 months, then beyond 2 months you might keep 1 backup for each month until the start of the project.
+To save space, you might only keep daily backups for 2 weeks.
+You might then keep weekly backups for up to 2 months, then beyond 2 months you might keep 1 backup for each month until the end of the project.

-In practice, we recommend making as much of the backup process automatic as possible.
+In practice, we recommend making the backup process as automatic as possible.
 The less you must rely on a member of your team manually copying files, the better.
-On a local Windows sytem, you might use the Windows Task Scheduler to run a batch file that clones your project folders to an external drive.
+On a local Windows system, you might use the Windows Task Scheduler to run a batch file that clones your project folders to an external drive.
 Or you might choose to use a third-party backup tool.
 On a network, you might use rsync to run automatic, incremental backups of your network drive.

 Security